BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 We are obliged to perpetually reflect on the *essence of technology* and its *danger*.
 I believe it's not a matter of outright resistance or unconditional acceptance, but rather of informed ambivalence, deliberate retreat, and vigilant anticipation.
-According to Heidegger, things can show or *reveal* themselves to us in different ways, and it is attention to this that will help us recognize that technology is itself one of these ways, but only one.
+It is attention to technology as a *mode of seeing* that will help us.
 Other kinds of *revealing*, and attention to the realm of *truth* and *being* as such, will allow us to experience the technological within its own bounds.
 Consequently, the artist's duty is to disclose and explore this process *phenomenologically*.
 She is the one who crafts aesthetic symbols, setting the stage for a possible future.